dlwh/epic/README.md

 java -Xmx4g -cp /path/to/epic-assembly-0.2-SNAPSHOT.jar epic.parser.ParseText --model /path/to/model.ser.gz --nthreads <number of threads> [files]
 ```

 Currently, all text is output to standard out.
 In the future, we will support output in a way that differentiates the files.
-In addition, we will add support for reading from stdin.
+If no files are given, the system will read from standard input.
 By default, the system will use all available cores for execution.

 Models can be downloaded from <http://www.scalanlp.org/models/> or from Maven Central. ([See below](#pre-trained-models).)